Anu-pma/BiblioBazaar/README.md

-# Bibliobazaar
+#📚 Bibliobazaar

-**"Where Full-Stack Meets Full-Shelf – Welcome to Bibliobazaar."**
+**Where Full-Stack Meets Full-Shelf – Welcome to Bibliobazaar.**
-**"The MERN-powered marketplace for every book lover."**

-From textbooks to novels, **Bibliobazaar** makes access to books easier, more organized, and more interactive — especially for students and avid readers looking for convenience.
+The MERN-powered marketplace for every book lover.From textbooks to novels, **Bibliobazaar** makes access to books easier, more organized, and more interactive — especially for students and avid readers looking for convenience.
 ---
 ## 🛠 Tech Stack
 ### 🖥️ Frontend:
 - React.js
 - Tailwind CSS